7 Types of Non-Sterile Compounds

 Characteristics of a Well-Formulated Solution:

-- Clear and homogeneous – No visible particles or precipitates.
+- Clear and homogeneous – No visible particles or precipitates

-- Stable – Chemically and physically stable under recommended storage conditions.
+- Stable – Chemically and physically stable under recommended storage conditions

-- Proper solubility – Active Pharmaceutical Ingredient (API) is fully dissolved in the solvent.
+- Proper solubility – Active Pharmaceutical Ingredient (API) is fully dissolved in the solvent

-- Palatable (for oral solutions) – Sweeteners, flavors, or viscosity enhancers may be added.
+- Palatable (for oral solutions) – Sweeteners, flavors, or viscosity enhancers may be added

-- Isotonic (for ophthalmic and parenteral solutions) – Ensures compatibility with body fluids.
+- Isotonic (for ophthalmic and parenteral solutions) – Ensures compatibility with body fluids

 Advantages of Solutions:

-- easy adjustment and customization of dose
+- Easy adjustment and customization of dose – Adjusting the volume makes solutions ideal for individualized therapy.

 Disadvantages include: